 You know, I’ve had this blog going for almost 2 years, and I have yet to present a giveaway.
 I feel left out, I feel cheap, I feel like the kid in the lunchroom with the sandwich that will no one will trade for.
 OK, that’s overreacting to the 100th degree.
 Let’s just say that I have tons and tons of goodies, most of which I’ll never use, that I’d like to share with you all.

-When I dare to look, it’s actually moving and chunky - one sniff and well, I don’t think I need to elaborate.
-Down the drain it goes..with a good shower of steaming hot water to melt the chunky parts.
+When I dare to look, it’s actually moving and chunky.
+One sniff and well, I don’t think I need to elaborate any more than that.
+Down the drain it goes, with a teeming shower of steaming hot water to melt the chunky parts.
 Have I grossed anyone out yet?
 It wasn’t my intention, but if you ask anyone who knows me, I’m not one to hold back when it comes to saying what’s on my mind..chunky bits or not.

 Darn shiny glasses and fake lighting – couldn’t avoid the glare.

 With that said, this time I wasn’t going to waste the damn buttermilk.
 I surfed to epicurious.com, typed in buttermilk, and this was the first recipe that came up.
 Usually, I need to sift for a while, but nope, this was right up my alley, especially after all the rich holiday food still clogging every artery, organ, pore etc. I was not disappointed – you have to try these, and it’s truly, truly nowhere near as fattening as it tastes.
 INDULGE!